 - At online bookstores like Amazon and Barnes & Noble.
 An account is required, but this option probably offers the highest visibility for a well-written review.

-- On a book review site like Goodreads or Shelfari.
+- On a book review site like Goodreads.
 These are social communities for people who love to read and talk about books.

 I’m thrilled that you’d consider leaving a review for my book.
 Here are direct links to some places where you can do that.